 - In another medium kitchen bowl, combine the milk and sugar.
 Set aside.

-- In a stand mixer (using the dough hook), combine the flour, baking powder and salt.
+- In a stand mixer (using the dough hook), combine the flour, dry yeast and salt.
 Add the beaten eggs and milk mixture and stir vigorously until the dough begins to form.

 - Gradually add the softened butter, then the raisins with rum.
 Knead the dough for about 5 minutes in the stand mixer or on a floured work surface.